alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 This is meant to help us debug a broken program -- if something goes wrong, it gives us a clue about where the problem is.
 The stack trace tells us what code was executing when the exception was thrown, including the filename, line number and line of code.

-Normally this information is printed to stderr for a human to read, but if we could capture it, we could use it to build our ```Trues()``` function.
-Handily, the Python standard library includes a [traceback module](https://docs.python.org/3/library/traceback.html) for doing just this.
-We can get the current stack trace by calling [`extract_stack()`](https://docs.python.org/3/library/traceback.html#traceback.extract_stack).

 Normally stack traces are used in the context of error handling, but there's no reason you can't look at them elsewhere -- for example, if you wanted to work out where a function was being called from.
+The information is usually printed to stderr for a human to read, but we can also capture the current stack trace by calling [`extract_stack()`](https://docs.python.org/3/library/traceback.html#traceback.extract_stack) from the [traceback module](https://docs.python.org/3/library/traceback.html).

 Observe: